Department of Management Science and Statistics

 MS 6983.
 Master's Thesis.
 (0-0) 3 Credit Hours.

-Prerequisites: Permission of the Graduate Advisor of Record and thesis director.
+Prerequisite: Permission of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 7033.
 Applications in Causal Structural Modeling.
 (3-0) 3 Credit Hours.